 Vigil Mechanism/Whistle-Blower Policy

-Your Company has established a vigil mechanism in compliance with the provisions ofSection 177 (9) of the Companies Act 2013 and Regulation of the Listing Regulations.Your Company has adopted a Whistle Blower Policy for reporting ofunethical/ illegal/improper behaviour.
-The said whistle-blower policy also provides foradequate safeguards against victimisation of persons who use such vigil mechanism andmakes provision for direct access to the chairperson of the Audit Committee in exceptionalcases.
-Further no stakeholders have denied access to the Audit Committee.
+Your Company has established a vigil mechanism in compliance with the provisions ofSection 177 (9) of the Companies Act 2013 and Regulation 22 of the Listing Regulations.Your Company has adopted a Whistle-Blower Policy to report unethical/ illegal/improperbehaviour.
+Your Company has made employees aware of the Whistle-Blower Policy to enablethem to report instances of leak of unpublished price sensitive information.

-Composition of the Audit of Committee
+Composition of the Audit Committee

 Your Company has constituted an Audit Committee the composition of which has beenprovided in the Corporate Governance Report.
-During the financial year 2016-17 the Boardaccepted all the recommendations of the Audit Committee.
+During the financial year 2020-21 the Boardaccepted all the recommendations of the Audit Committee.

 Your Directors acknowledge the cooperation and assistance received from variousinstitutions Government agencies members and professionals from different disciplines.

-Your Directors also wish to place on record their appreciation of the contribution madeby the members of staff of your Company.
+Your Directors also wish to place on record their appreciation of the contribution madeby the members of the staff of your Company.

 For and on behalf of the Board of Directors

 | ||(Arun Duggal) |

-|Place: Gurgaon ||Chairman |
+|Place: Kasauli ||Chairman |